braye/website/content/post/rtx-3090-the-third.md

 The case-forward half of the card has a fan that's embedded on the "top" side of the heatsink, and spins to pull air *through* the heatpipes and fins below it.
 The case-rearward part of the card has a fan on the "bottom" of the heatsink, sucking up air and expelling it out the rear of the case through a stack of fins.

 This design is... certainly unique, and it fits the Apple-like direction which Nvidia leadership seem determined to drag their company.
-For extracting heat from the GPU core, the heatsink uses a coldplate mounted to the die, which sinks into heat-pipes, which then have a fin structure attached to them.
+For extracting heat from the GPU core, the there is a (presumably) copper coldplate mounted to the die, connected to several heat-pipes, which in turn have a fin structure attached to them.
 This has been popular with third-party card retailers for years, and is proven to be a high-performing, albeit more expensive option when it comes to heat dissipation.
 The rest of the components on the front side of the board (power ICs, RAM ICs) sink into a vapor chamber, which is seemingly attached to a couple flat heat-pipes which attach to the bottom of the fin-stack at the case-rear of the card.

 I'm not exactly convinced that this is better than what's available from other manufacturers such as ASUS, EVGA, and Gigabyte.
 Admittedly, I haven't even done a Fermi estimate of how much heatsink area is being actively cooled, but my eyes tell me that it doesn't look great.
 The entire middle of the card is a dead-zone, since the fans are at the extremeties, and you don't even get the benefit of convection on the "wing" fin stacks as the tops are obstructed by the PCB and a solid metal vanity cover.

+<sub>(It looks dead sexy, though.)</sub>

 The awkward implementation of a "blow-through" design also necessitates putting power delivery significantly closer to the other heat-generating parts of the PCB.
 Here's a picture of a 3090 FE PCB - notice the borderline comical level of component density.